jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

 # Initial EDA.

 For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
-Missing data is removed.
+Missing data is removed for each variable one at a time.

 ```python
 import pandas as pd